Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Conclusion

 \section{Conclusion}

-In this study, we investigate an unexplored area concerning the emotion appraisal of LLM software.
-To elicit specific emotions, we conduct a comprehensive survey in the field of psychology.
-Focusing on eight different emotions, we collect 428 distinct situations which are categorized into 36 factors.
+We set up a direction to align LLMs’ emotional responses with humans in this study.
+Focusing on eight negative emotions, we conduct a comprehensive survey in the emotion appraisal theory of psychology.
+We collect 428 distinct situations which are categorized into 36 factors.
 We distribute questionnaires among a diverse crowd to establish human baselines for emotional responses to particular situations, ultimately garnering 1,266 valid responses.
-Our evaluation focus on five models, encompassing both commercial and academic software, covering small (7B) and large (13B) LLaMA models.
-The results indicate that LLM software generally demonstrates appropriate emotional responses to given situations.
+Our evaluation of five models from OpenAI and Meta AI indicates that LLMs generally demonstrate appropriate emotional responses to given situations.
 Also, different models show different intensities of emotion appraisals for the same situations.
 However, none of the models exhibit strong alignment with human references at the current stage.
-Notably, ChatGPT demonstrates the highest alignment in the scores after imagining being in the situations.
-As for LLaMA 2 models, we find that the larger model exhibits stronger comprehension of human emotions.
-Finally, we discover that ChatGPT faces challenges in accurately reflecting its emotional changes in questionnaires containing complex situations, as opposed to straightforward emotions.
-In conclusion, current LLM software still has considerable room for improvement.
-We believe our framework can provide valuable insights into the development of LLM software, ultimately enhancing its resemblance to human-like emotional understanding.
-For future work, we plan to systematically collect situations of positive emotions and analyze more detailed appraisals of LLM software, concentrating on the difference from human beings.
+In conclusion, current LLMs still have considerable room for improvement.
+We believe our framework can provide valuable insights into the development of LLMs, ultimately enhancing its human-like emotional understanding.